x-atlas-consortia/ubkg-box/README.md

 - 7000 for the **UBKGBox** home page
 - 7001 to map to the internal bolt port of the neo4j server hosted in **ubkg-back-end**.

+### Build the distribution Zip
+Execute `./build_ubkgbox_distribution_zip.sh`.

+The script will:
+1. Stop the neo4j server hosted by the **ubkg-back-end** service and the service container itself.
+Stopping the neo4j service stabilizes the content of the database for Zip archival.
+2. Build a Zip archive of the **UBKGBox** components named **UBKGBox.zip**.

+### Upload to Globus
+1. Add release notes or other documents as needed to **UBKGBox.zip**.
+2. Rename **UBKGBox.zip** to a unique value--e.g., with a date stamp.
+3. Publish the distribution to the UBKG Downloads site:
+   - Upload the Zip file to the folder in the designated Globus collection.
+   - Update the **file_descriptions.json** file in the folder to reflect the new distribution.

 # UBKGBOX subnodes

 **UBKGBox** defines a network subnode named _neo4j.ubkg.com_ to support reverse proxying to the neo4j browser